-Project Student Safety is a collective of parents who follow the Lake County School District, the Lake County School Board, and the public offices that affect the safety and well-being of our children in Lake County Schools.
-As the title suggests, our primary concern is safety and well-being of students and our mission is to secure the policy, resources, and determination of those we elect in pursuit of those goals.
+Project Student Safety is a personal blog run by Scott Larson about the Lake County School District, the Lake County School Board, and the public offices that affect the safety and well-being of our children in Lake County Schools.
+As the title suggests, my primary concern is safety and well-being of students and our mission is to secure the policy, resources, and determination of those we elect in pursuit of those goals.

-We have no tolerance for someone who is willing to sacrifice the life of a child to achieve a lower tax rate, to purchase no software for a classroom, or to give an educator a raise.
+I have no tolerance for someone who is willing to sacrifice the life of a child to achieve a lower tax rate, to purchase no software for a classroom, or to give an educator a raise.
 When a naive child, as young as 5, or as old as 17 has to travel unsafe and unreasonably long distances of travel because of State Compulsory School Attendance Laws, there is an a-priori right to expect to not become dead as a result of that requirement.
 If a school does not have the means to assure that safety, it violates the very social contract that binds a society together, and nullifies an obligation to attend that school.
-Where as we are not the courts, nor do we agree with not obtaining an education, we are serious at the degree of responsibility that we place on the school district to deliver on their duty to reinstate safe transportation routes for each and every student in Lake County Schools.
-We are watching Bill Mathias, Debbie Stivender, Tod Howard, Roseanne Brandeburg, and Kyleen Fischer at every board meeting (through streaming media) and will report on their actions and inactions.
+I am watching Bill Mathias, Debbie Stivender, Tod Howard, Roseanne Brandeburg, and Kyleen Fischer at every board meeting (through streaming media) and will report on their actions and inactions.

-We have a way for you to speak you mind without anonymously about the situation.
+I have a way for you to speak you mind and stay anonymous about the situation.
 Just hit ‘publish’ on the top right and submit a blog proposal.
-If it does not violate our standards or mission, we will post it.
+If it does not violate our standards or mission, I will post it.